firebolt-db/godocs/docs/sql_reference/information-schema/enabled-roles.md

 # Information schema for enabled_roles

-The `information_schema.enabled_roles` view provides information about roles available within a Firebolt account that the user has any [role privilege]({% link Guides/security/rbac.md %}#role) for or owns.
+The `information_schema.enabled_roles` view provides information about roles available within a Firebolt account.

 The following code example uses a `SELECT` query to return information about each role:
 ```sql